Alejogb1/job-board/blog-data/jpa-concurrency-issue-on-release-of-batch-it-still-contained-jdbc-statements.md

 **Debugging:**

-Okay so these are the things I'd check initially and if it doesn't solve it then we need to start debugging deeper.
+these are the things I'd check initially and if it doesn't solve it then we need to start debugging deeper.
 Some things that might help are

-*   **Enable SQL logging** JPA providers usually have options to log all SQL statements that are being executed.
+- **Enable SQL logging** JPA providers usually have options to log all SQL statements that are being executed.
 This gives you a clear view of what is going on and helps you to trace the exact point the statements are being executed this might help see the rogue statements.
-*   **Monitor the JDBC connection pool** Most connection pools provide tools to monitor their activity.
+- **Monitor the JDBC connection pool** Most connection pools provide tools to monitor their activity.
 Check to see how many connections are active idle how many have been acquired or released etc this can help diagnose resource leaks
-*   **Use a profiler** This is more advanced but you can use a profiler to observe when the connections are obtained or released This can pinpoint the exact code which is at fault.
+- **Use a profiler** This is more advanced but you can use a profiler to observe when the connections are obtained or released This can pinpoint the exact code which is at fault.

 **Resources**

 I dont like giving links they get broken.
 You should be looking at papers and books.

-*   **Pro JPA 2**  by Mike Keith and Merrick Schincariol is a solid book that covers JPA topics from basics to more advanced areas.
+- **Pro JPA 2** by Mike Keith and Merrick Schincariol is a solid book that covers JPA topics from basics to more advanced areas.
 It goes into depth about the persistence context transactions and batching it's a good investment if you're going to be working with JPA extensively.
-*   **High-Performance Java Persistence** by Vlad Mihalcea if you really want to understand the nuances of performance with JPA then this is a must read it's great for understanding the inner workings of how JPA works with JDBC including batching connection pooling and other things relevant to your problem
+- **High-Performance Java Persistence** by Vlad Mihalcea if you really want to understand the nuances of performance with JPA then this is a must read it's great for understanding the inner workings of how JPA works with JDBC including batching connection pooling and other things relevant to your problem

 The bottom line is this problem is usually a combination of these things mismanaged transactions incorrect flushing incomplete connection releasing bad configurations etc its a real gotcha.
 So systematically go through the checklist I suggested and make sure your code matches the examples.
 Good luck and let me know if you are still having issues!